MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-gbr-mtd-vat-integration.md

 Obtain Authorization code for Production
 ----------------------------------------

-When a company is ready to interoperate in real-life with MTD for VAT it must create an **HMRC online account** and link it to the “Microsoft Dynamics 365 for Finance and Operations” application inside this account.
+When a company is ready to interoperate in real-life with MTD for VAT it must create an **HMRC online account** and link it to the Finance and Operations application inside this account.
 As a result, the company will be granted with credentials tied to the VAT registration number of this company:

 -   **Used ID** – a name to access HMRC during Authorization code requesting
 -   **Password** – a password to access HMRC during Authorization code requesting.